Bo and Me

 But he is also talking about Bo Jackson’s direct financial benefit to Auburn, which a study at the time cited in David Rosenblatt’s paper put at $1,000,000.

-Finebaum, the state’s most listened to radio personality and influential sports columnist, has been covering Bo since his senior year at McAdory High School in McCalla, right outside Bessemer.
+Finebaum has been covering Bo since his senior year at McAdory High School in McCalla, right outside Bessemer.

 “They did an addition, they did boxes.
-I remember [Auburn’s former assistant athletic director Oval Jaynes]was talking about going to Wall Street to get bonds for stadium expansion based on Bo Jackson.
-I think they called them something like “Bo bonds.”
-No player has ever moved a program more in terms of a financial reward then Bo Jackson.
+I remember [former Auburn assistant athletic director] Oval Jaynes was talking about going to Wall Street to get bonds for stadium expansion based on Bo Jackson.
+I think they called them something like ‘Bo Bonds.’
+No player has ever moved a program more in terms of a financial reward than Bo Jackson.
 He saved the Auburn program.”

 And then he tacks on: “He saved the university.”

-That sounds patently ridiculous, even when talking about Bo.… until you dig into the responses – most from former presidents and faculty rather than athletic department personnel – that David Rosenblatt received 20 years ago, with realigning the university’s self-esteem and reputation in the wake of the controversy surrounding the forced resignation of university president Hanley Funderburk and in the midst of a federal suit brought against most of the state’s institutions of high learning pertaining to “vestiges of segregation.”
-On December 7, 1985, the United States District Court, Northern District of Alabama, upheld the government’s contention “saving it’s most damaging statements for Auburn University.”
-Also on December 7, 1985: Bo Jackson won the Heisman Trophy.
+Now, that sounds kind of ridiculous, even when talking about Bo.… until you dig into the responses David Rosenblatt received 20 years ago from former presidents and faculty, not just athletic department personnel, about Bo’s impact on the university’s self-esteem and reputation in the wake of the controversy surrounding the forced resignation of university president Hanley Funderburk, and in the midst of a federal suit brought against most of the state’s institutions of higher learning pertaining to “vestiges of segregation.”

-Sportswriter Michael Weinreb frequently cites Rosenblatt’s paper when delving into the political and cultural aspects of Bo’s impact on Auburn in his new book Bigger Than the Game, which examines the phenomenon of Bo’s larger than life persona and achievements in relation to modern sports culture.
+Sportswriter Michael Weinreb frequently cites Rosenblatt’s paper when delving into the political and cultural legacy of Bo’s Auburn years in his new book “Bigger Than The Game,” which examines the phenomenon of Bo’s larger-than-life persona and achievements relative to modern sports culture.

 In a chapter titled “I Am Superman,” Weinreb writes: “In the midst of a slow and painful transition at Auburn… here was a young man who stood as the exemplar of change, who seemed burdened neither by the limits of his race nor the limits of the human body itself.”

-Weinreb got to interview and hang out with Bo – they went bow hunting – not only for his for book but for a “where is he now” story for ESPN.com.
+Weinreb got to interview and hang out with Bo—they went bow hunting—not only for his for book but for a “where is he now” story for ESPN.com.
 I wrote him for advice regarding the interview that never happened.

 “Have fun with him,” he told me.
 “Bo obviously loves Auburn, so that should buy you a lot of good will.
 He’s a pretty fascinating guy just to be around.
 (Just don’t touch his arm when you’re talking; he hates that.
-Seriously.)
+Seriously.)”

 Hubbard furrows his brow.